tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

 ### Getting Started

 To set up Tauri Action you must first set up a GitHub repository.
-You can use this action on a repo that doesn't have Tauri configured since it automatically initialize Tauri before building and configure it to use your artifacts.
+You can use this action on a repo that doesn't have Tauri configured since it automatically initializes Tauri before building and configuring it to use your artifacts.

 Go to the Actions tab on your GitHub project and choose "New workflow", then choose "Set up a workflow yourself".
 Replace the file with the [Tauri Action production build workflow example].
 Alternatively, you may set up the workflow based on the [example lower on this page](#example-workflow)